You Wrote A Book: What The Hell Do You Do Now? Part 2 - Editing

 When you run your MS through Smart-Edit it will show you in the body of your MS all these words, phrases, etc. and you can make corrections right there in the software.
 You see the words in the context of your story.
 If you use one of the words that TELL instead of SHOW, you can rewrite the sentence right there in the software.

 There are two versions of Smart-Edit.
-One is a stand alone version for $57.00.
+One is a stand-alone version.
 Smart-Edit for Word is an add in plug-in for Microsoft Word, which is the one I use.
-It is $67.00.
 If you use Scrivener to write in, you may want to research and make sure the stand alone version will work with that.

 The Hemingway App uses different colors to highlight these problem areas.
 It will also highlight your adverbs.
 However, if you did any of the above edits, you will have removed a lot of your adverbs by this stage.
 (Check out the website to get a better understanding.
 It is hard to explain.)

 No matter what software I use to edit my manuscript, when I get it back from the editor, I don't use any of these after I make all her suggested changes.
 The reason for this, the human element.
-The software I mentioned here are intended to assist the writer in getting the story in the best possible form to go to an editor.
+The software I mentioned here is intended to assist the writer in getting the story in the best possible form to go to an editor.
+The only thing I will do is use either the word editor or ProWritingAid to double check any misspellings or misused words.
+This is my last-minute run through before I send it to my beta readers.

 Please feel free to email with any questions.
 I will be delighted to try and help you.